Tornadoes of 1956: April 2–3

 A violent outbreak of 47 tornadoes hit the Great Plains, Great Lakes, and the Mississippi and Ohio Valleys.
 On April 2, an extremely long-tracked F3 tornado family of at least five tornadoes moved through four mostly rural counties in Kansas, striking numerous small towns and cities—including Cottonwood Falls and the west side of Topeka.
 Although F3 damage only occurred along the final 20 of its 127-mile path, the 790 yard wide tornado injured four.
 Later, another large, long-tracked tornado family of at least two tornadoes started in rural Kay County, Oklahoma along the Arkansas River and moved into Kansas.
 The half-mile wide F4 tornado then struck the towns of Maple City and Grenola, moved over Fall River Lake and Toronto Lake, and caused heavy damage in Toronto, and Gridley.
 Two people were killed and 29 others were injured along the 108.3 mile path.
 A long-tracked F3 tornado than caused considerable damage in Davenport and Stroud, Oklahoma, killing five and injuring 68.

 Tornado activity continued throughout the overnight hours.
 Early on April 3, another violent, long-tracked F4 tornado hit Northeastern Oklahoma, Southeastern Kansas, and Southwestern Missouri, including the cities of Miami, Oklahoma, Baxter Springs, Kansas, and Joplin, Missouri, injuring 59.
 That afternoon, two people were killed and two others were injured by an F2 tornado in Portage County, Wisconsin.
 Later, a large, .25 mile wide, violent F4 tornado slammed through the towns of Berlin, Eureka, Island Park and Omro, Wisconsin, killing seven and injuring 50.
 This was followed by a very long-tracked F2 tornado family that traveled 124.9 miles through six counties in Mississippi, injuring six.

 The deadliest part of the outbreak then started in the mid-afternoon.
 An F3 tornado hit Robards, Kentucky, killing one and injuring two.
-The most catastrophic tornado of the outbreak then struck: a large, long-tracked, violent F5 tornado tore a 58.8 mile path through the Southern suburbs of Holland, Michigan, before striking the northwest side of Grand Rapids and its northeastern suburbs, killing 17 and injuring 292.
+A F4 tornado tracked from Saugatuck, Michigan to Holland, Michigan.
+The most catastrophic tornado of the outbreak then struck: a 600 yard, long-tracked, violent F5 tornado tore a 50.6 mile path through the west side of Hudsonville, Michigan, before striking Standale, Michigan, Comstock Park, Michigan and west Rockford, Michigan before eventually moving northeast and lifting north of Trufant, Michigan, killing 17 and injuring 292.
 Meanwhile, an F4 tornado hit Lexington, Tennessee, killing three and injuring 60.
-Later, another large, long-tracked F4 tornado hit four rural counties in Western Lower Michigan, killing one and injuring 25 along its 50.3 mile path.
+Later, another large, long-tracked F4 tornado hit the Northern Michigan counties of Benzie, Grand Traverse, Leelanau, and Manistee, killing one and injuring 25 along its 50.3 mile path.
 An F2 tornado than struck Salem, Indiana, injuring 12.
 An addition, 12 more people were injured by a long-tracked F3 tornado family that hit the towns of Bloomingdale, Allegan, and Wayland, Michigan on a 60.6 mile path.
 The final tornado of the outbreak was an F2 tornado in Boston, Indiana, which caused no casualties.

 Overall, the violent outbreak was the deadliest of the year as 38 people were killed and 638 others were injured.
 Damages were estimated at $58.165 million.